Why WordPress is our favourite CMS

 Since the launch of WordPress, 16 years ago (2003), we have seen the feature list grow rapidly and we’re pretty sure there’s more cool stuff coming.
 The most recent and one of the biggest changes to WordPress over these many years is the introduction of the Gutenberg block editor.
 This editor aims to create a WYSIWYG (what you see is what you get) type builder that will make it easier for non-developers to adjust and add content, without requiring coding knowledge.

 4. Responsive content

 WordPress.org has over 1000 pre-built visual frameworks to choose from, and many of them are free!
-Most of these themes have editable elements (that you can adjust through theme options of the WordPress theme customiser) so you can move things around to add that personal touch.
+Most of these themes have editable elements (that you can adjust through theme options of the WordPress theme customiser) so you can move content around to add that personal touch.

 7. Community support

 WordPress is not just a CMS, it’s a whole community!
-If developers, users, or anyone for that matter has WordPress related questions there’s always someone there to assist.
+If developers, users, or anyone for that matter, has WordPress related questions there’s always someone there to assist.
 This helps in making WordPress better for everyone.